History of bread: Prehistory

-Charred crumbs of "unleavened flat bread-like products" made by Natufian hunter-gatherers, likely cooked from wild wheat, wild barley and tubers between 14,600 and 11,600 years ago, have been found at the archaeological site of Shubayqa 1 in the Black Desert in Jordan.
+Charred crumbs of "unleavened flat bread-like products" made by Natufian hunter-gatherers, likely cooked from wild wheat, wild barley and Bolboschoenus glaucus tubers between 14,600 and 11,600 years ago, have been found at the archaeological site of Shubayqa 1 in the Black Desert in Jordan.
 These remains predate the earliest-known making of bread from cultivated wheat by thousands of years.
-Grinding stones recently unearthed in Australia have been dated to 60,000 years ago and are currently the earliest evidence of seed processing outside of Africa.
-Grinding stones dating to 30,000 years have been found elsewhere in Australia, Europe, China, and the Levant, although there is no definitive evidence that these tools or their products were used for making breads.
+Grinding stones recently unearthed in Australia have been dated to 60,000 years ago and are currently the earliest evidence of seed processing in the world.
+Grinding stones dating to 30,000 years have been found elsewhere in Australia, Europe, China, and the Levant, although there is no definitive evidence that these tools or their products were used for making breads, except in Australia.

 Bread is otherwise strongly associated with agriculture.
 Wheat was domesticated in the Fertile Crescent.
 Bread is found in Neolithic sites in Turkey and Europe from around 9,100 years ago.